TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 Distributed applications, such as the eShopOnContainers reference application, should provide either or both of the following caches:

 - A shared cache, which can be accessed by multiple processes or machines.

 - A private cache, where data is held locally on the device running the app.

-The eShopOnContainers mobile app uses a private cache, where data is held locally on the device that\'s running an instance of the app.
+The eShopOnContainers mobile app uses a private cache, where data is held locally on the device that's running an instance of the app.
 For information about the cache used by the eShopOnContainers reference application, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).